ichard26/masml/README.md

 Richard's silly ASM-like(-ish) language.
-This little project was meant both as a better implementation over my original Python one *and* as a way to get better at C. This is my second major piece of software written in C 🎉
+This little project was meant both as a better implementation over my original Python one *and* as a way to get better at C. This is my second major piece of software written in C. 🎉

 ## Usage

 To get a debug build (note it has ASAN), simply run `make` from the root of your checkout.
 Otherwise, run `make build-release` for an optimized build.
 Afterwards, you'll have a `masal` executable with which you can pass a MASML program to.

+> The preferred file extension for MASML programs is `.masml`.

 For example, you can run the `examples/factor-finder.masml` program I wrote to test the parser and VM.
 You should see the following output: